mixer/microspace/readme.md

  - Inserting `n` points ultimately runs in `O(n log n)` time.
  - In the worse case, querying for the nearest neighbor runs in `O(n)` time.
  - But in practice it runs much faster.
-In the benchmark random distribution, querying for random neighbors in a set size of 10000 took ~10 nanosecond longer than querying in a set size of 10.
+In the benchmark random distribution, querying for nearest neighbors in a set size of 10000 took ~10 nanoseconds longer than querying in a set size of 10.

 ```
 # Generating a tree with `n` elements: